vbotka/ansible-collection-freebsd/docs/source/examples/310/example.rst

    :language: yaml

-Playbook output - install packages by community.general.pkgng
+Playbook output - Install packages by community.general.pkgng
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The inventory ``iocage.ini`` is needed to delegate the tasks ``Install packages``.